Sycorax (moon)

-Sycorax /ˈsɪkɒræks/ is the largest irregular satellite of Uranus.
+Sycorax (/ˈsɪkɒræks/; designated Uranus XVII or S/1997 U 2) is the largest irregular moon of Uranus, with a diameter of approximately 157 km.
 It was discovered on 6 September 1997 on the Hale Telescope in California.
 Sycorax's orbit is retrograde, irregular, and much more distant than that of Oberon, the furthest of Uranus's regular moons.
-With a diameter of over 150 km, it is the largest irregular moon of Uranus.
 It has been hypothesized that Sycorax is a captured object, as opposed to one that formed with Uranus.

-Discovery
+Discovery and naming

-Sycorax was discovered by Brett J. Gladman, Philip D. Nicholson, Joseph A. Burns, and John J. Kavelaars using the 200-inch Hale Telescope, together with Caliban.
+Sycorax was discovered by Brett J. Gladman, Philip D. Nicholson, Joseph A. Burns, and JJ Kavelaars using the 200-inch Hale Telescope, together with Caliban.
 At the time, it was given the temporary designation S/1997 U 2.
 Officially confirmed as Uranus XVII, it was named after Sycorax, Caliban's mother in William Shakespeare's play The Tempest.
 This follows the trend that all Uranian moons are named after Shakespearean characters or those from Alexander Pope's The Rape of the Lock.
+The name Sycorax was approved by the IAU no later than March 1999.